MOOZY: A Patient-First Foundation Model for Computational Pathology: Introduction

 Despite this progress, structural limitations persist.
-Many top-performing models rely on proprietary data, and some do not release checkpoints~\cite{hou2024self, vaidya2501molecular} or training recipes~\cite{ding2024multimodal,vaidya2501molecular,shaikovski2024prism}, limiting reproducibility.
+Many top-performing models rely on proprietary data, and some do not release checkpoints~\cite{hou2024self, vaidya2501molecular} or training recipes~\cite{ding2024multimodal,vaidya2501molecular,shaikovski2024prism}.
 Current architectures concentrate capacity in heavyweight tile encoders~\cite{shaikovski2024prism,ding2024multimodal,jaume2024multistain,vaidya2501molecular} while using lightweight slide aggregators, even though the key challenge in WSIs is long-range context rather than per-tile morphology.
 Finally, while some methods accommodate multiple slides per patient, they typically rely on simple fusion heuristics: early fusion by concatenating or unioning patch features into one enlarged bag, or late fusion by averaging slide-level embeddings or predictions across slides~\cite{shaikovski2024prism, lenz2025cobra, vaidya2501molecular, xu2025mstar, vaidya2501molecular}.
-These strategies treat a case as an unordered pool rather than explicitly modeling slide-to-slide relationships, discarding cross-slide interactions that carry diagnostic signal in multifocal staging, heterogeneity assessment, and prognosis.
+These strategies treat a case as an unordered pool rather than explicitly modeling slide-to-slide relationships, discarding cross-slide interactions that carry diagnostic signal.